Searching for personal loans can be a complicated process. This guide will help you find a personal loan to suit your needs.

 So, for instance, if you borrow £1,000, you will know from the outset exactly how much per month you will be repaying and what your total interest payments are.

-To counteract you paying back the loan early, loan providers may charge you early repayment penalties if you try and pay back too much of your loan too quickly Some loan providers won’t charge this, so read the fine-print.
+To counteract you paying back the loan early, loan providers may charge you early repayment penalties if you try to pay back too much of your loan too quickly Some loan providers won’t charge this, so read the fine-print.

 You should also know the difference between secured and unsecured loans.
 Secured loans are linked to your property, so if you can't pay back the loan your home may be repossessed.
 Unsecured loans are not linked to your property, and while the interest rate may be higher, your home is not at risk if you default on your repayments.